nasermirzaei89/nasermirzaei89.github.io/_posts/2017-01-01-hello-world.md

 ---
 tags: Blog
+description: I will write everything I learned about my occupation and lifestyle
 ---
 Welcome to my personal website.
-I'm **Naser Mirzaei** and I will write everything I learned in my life about my occupation.
+I'm **Naser Mirzaei** and I will write everything I learned about my occupation and lifestyle.

-Note that my English writing is not very good, so feel free to send feedback about my posts.
+Feel free to send feedback about my posts.

-Also, I will edit my old posts when it needs :wink:
+Also, I will edit my old posts when it needs. :wink:

 Good luck!